iamwizzdom/slideWiz/README.md

 slideWiz accept an array of objects as a parameter, the object having four attributes each.

-- auto
-This attribute takes a boolean true/false, which tells slideWiz to slide automatically or not.
+- `auto` - This attribute takes a boolean true/false, which tells slideWiz to slide automatically or not.

-- speed
-This attribute takes milliseconds as time, specifying slideWiz' slide interval.
+- `speed` - This attribute takes milliseconds as time, specifying slideWiz' slide interval.

-- animation
-This attribute takes a string or an array as it's argument.
+- `animation` - This attribute takes a string or an array as it's argument.
 Use a string to specify the animation you want or an array of animation names for slideWiz to randomly choose from each time the page is loaded.
 Currently slideWiz supports seven slide animations.